 Maintain Proper Temperature

 If you can control the temperature, you will ensure that your tomatoes ripen as fast as possible while they are still on the vine.
+Extreme high or low temperatures can cause slow growth of tomato plants.

 Avoid Cold and Frost